phucbm/gulp-cheatsheet/README.md

 # Gulp cheatsheet

+> This file was auto-generated on 2022/1/11 - 12:51.

 🔗 https://gulpjs.com/docs/en/getting-started/quick-start/

-Create a package.json file in your project directory
+Create a package.json file in your project directory by running this command

 ```shell
 npm init